 This is also the best time to begin making decisions about what will be moved, donated or thrown away come move day.
 It is easier to make an initial list of everything in your home than go through it after the fact.
 Of course, if you already know certain items are not coming with you, there’s no reason to include them on your initial list.
 (It should be noted, however, that there are rules for throwing away large furniture pieces!
 Be sure you check.)

 For tips on how to downsize your home or simply declutter, check out our last blog post.

 Oftentimes, when moves aren’t accurately priced it’s due to a miscommunication between the company and the client.
 Details are extremely important when it comes to getting an accurate quote for your move.

 It’s also a great idea to mark off items that are particularly valuable to differentiate them from the rest of your inventory.
 This doesn’t only go for expensive jewelry, antique furniture, and artwork.
 The sentimental value of an item can be as much if not more valuable than the financial value.
-If the notion of something getting lost or damaged is devastating, it’s better off to note it down as valuable.
+If the notion of something getting lost or damaged is devastating, it’s best to note it as valuable.

 3. Take Pictures!

 This goes along with the last point: it’s time to break out the camera or phone.
 Certain furniture items or art pieces may be hard to describe or measure over the phone.
 It’s good to start off with a picture of the entire room.
 Then move to individual items like artwork, furniture (especially anything custom-made), closet interiors, bookcases and any appliances/electronics from each room.

 While you don’t need to take an inventory of every single book or piece of clothing you’re moving (unless they’re particularly valuable), pictures can be useful for a moving company to estimate how many boxes your move will entail.
 You might remember how many boxes you needed for a previous move, but your professional movers are highly skilled.
 They can look at what you have and determine not only the number of boxes, but what kind you will need.